 How do I know I’m ready to buy a home?

 The decision to become a homeowner will affect you in 2 ways: personally and financially.
-You may have your growing family, or want to settle into a community, or maybe you’re just ready to achieve that major milestone of being a homeowner.
-With that said, you may also be wondering whether or not this will be smart financially.
+Your growing family, or want to settle into a community, or maybe you’re just ready to be a homeowner.
+With that said, prospective home buyers may also be wondering whether or not this will be smart financially.
 Below are some indicators that your answer may be yes.

 - You itemize your tax deductions and are likely to benefit from writing off mortgage interest.